dakidarts/phone-number-validation-extension/README.md

 - **Carrier Information**: Discover the carrier associated with the phone number.
 - **Location Details**: Get insights into the location of the phone number.
 - **Phone Type Identification**: Identify whether the phone number is a landline or mobile.

+---

+### 🌟 What's New
+- Added support for Day and Night modes to enhance user experience.
+- Improved accuracy by including city location information for validated phone numbers.
+- Minor bug fixes for improved stability.

+### 🎨 How to Use Day and Night Modes
+- Click the toggle button in the extension popup to switch between Day 🌞 and Night 🌙 modes.
+- Your preference will be saved, ensuring a consistent experience across sessions.

+---

 ## Demo 🎥